-My first real experience with loss was when my grandfather had to be hospitalized and then died, after having a heart attack.
+My first real experience with loss was when my grandfather had to be hospitalized and then died after having a heart attack.
 It was the first funeral I attended.
-I wasn’t more than 10 or 11.
+I wasn’t more than ten or eleven.
 I understood that he was really gone.
-We had family around and as a child, I took it well.
+We had family around and, as a child, I took it well.

 I now live in The Netherlands.
-One of the huge differences here vs. the U.S. A. is that it is still common, after death, for the body to be viewed in one’s home.
-This isn’t possible in all situations, but it still happens in many situations.
-Having attended such a viewing, my first thought was…in the home!?
-My next thought was being in one’s home and being with the loved ones, one could relax in their own surroundings as friends came by to show their love.
-By the end of my time there it felt like a great way to mourn the death of a guy who kept us on our toes.
+One of the huge differences here vs. the USA is that it is still common after death for the body to be viewed in one’s home.
+This isn’t always possible, but it still happens in many situations.
+Having attended such a viewing, my first thought was In the home!?
+My next thought was that by being in the person’s home and being with the loved ones, one could relax in his or her own surroundings as friends came by to show their love.
+By the end of my time there, it felt like a great way to mourn the death of a guy who kept us on our toes.
 It was peaceful and joyous.
-There were no, “I’m so sorrys,” said.
+There were no “I’m so sorrys” said.
 We spoke of him and shared quietly.
 The Dutch are able to do this well.

 This is a fact, and it is something I’m coming to terms with as I live through year four of life without Jon.
 I think this is a complex issue.
 This is not just about knowing what to say, but also understanding how to kindle a solid relationship.
 I think we’re failing in this area.

 One of the things I learned from one of my aunts was the value of real friends.
 She had one real friend.
-She and Dot had been friends for….forever and even though they were separated geographically, they were very much in each others lives.
+She and Dot had been friends for. . . forever, and even though they were separated geographically, they were very much in each other’s lives.
 They went through the good, the bad, and the ugly.
-Dot’s children were a real part of things as well, and when my aunt and uncle celebrated 5o years of marriage, Dot’s kids came!
+Dot’s children were a real part of things as well, and when my aunt and uncle celebrated 50 years of marriage, Dot’s kids came!
 Like a really good marriage, Dot and my aunt Lois really worked at friendship.
 “I’m so sorry” was not uttered in that relationship.
 When Dot was diagnosed with a serious illness, words of comfort were exchanged.

-I’ve posted about what to say and do in the category “What Do I Say”.
+I’ve posted about what to say and do in the category “What Do I Say.”
 Yet this issue still gnaws at me.
 Why?
 My first thoughts are that people react to grief and loss in the way they want to be treated when it happens to them.
-It is as if all logic and reality blow out the window and instead of saying anything, people say and do, nothing.
-I got particularly angry about this in RAW.
-(The Suicide) Has our social IQ dropped that much?
+It is as if all logic and reality blow out the window, and instead of saying anything, people say and do nothing.
+I got particularly angry about this in RAW (The Suicide).
+Has our social IQ dropped that much?
 Have we, as a society, drifted from understanding empathy that much?
-Brenè Brown says it well in this video: https://www.youtube.com/watch?v=1Evwgu369Jw
+Brené Brown says it well in this video.

 As I look at hearing, and being heard, from the perspective of having or getting needs met, I can’t blame people for the lack of empathy.
 Here’s why: There are so many forms of grief and loss that to show proper empathy for all of them might not be possible.

 You discover empathy by finding a similar feeling or experience within yourself.
-You don’t share the experience, but rather, you recognize the power of this experience and quietly listen in order to understand.
-You might have “been there, done that and have the tee-shirt”, but in this case you only mentally put that tee-shirt on and remember how hard it was to get through the experience so you can empathize.
+You don’t share the experience, but rather you recognize the power of this experience and quietly listen in order to understand.
+You might have “been there, done that, and have the T-shirt,” but in this case you only mentally put that T-shirt on and remember how hard it was to get through the experience so you can empathize.
 It is then that the questions come and the understanding and connection follow.
 Now two people understand, by more than words, the experience that one is having.
 Empathy is a marvelous thing.
-No more empty “I’m so sorrys”.
+No more empty “I’m so sorrys.”